Interactive eLearning Examples & Techniques That Work

 The fidelity question matters more than many designers assume.
 Low-fidelity simulations using simple clickable interfaces work well for declarative knowledge—memorizing steps in a process, identifying components, understanding workflows.
 High-fidelity simulations incorporating realistic interfaces, time pressure, and complex variables prove superior for procedural skills requiring muscle memory and rapid decision-making.

 Virtual reality (VR) represents the extreme end of simulation fidelity.
-VR training has shown remarkable results in high-stakes industries.
-Walmart implemented VR training for customer service scenarios, disaster response, and equipment operation, reporting that employees trained in VR performed 10% better in live exercises than those trained through traditional methods.
+Major retailers and organizations have implemented VR training for customer service scenarios, disaster response, and equipment operation, with published reports indicating improved performance in live exercises.
 The immersive nature of VR activates spatial memory and creates stronger environmental associations that transfer to physical spaces.

 When Simulations Deliver ROI